Moses Lake High School

 Moses Lake High School is a public high school in Moses Lake, Washington serving 2,375 students in grades 9–12.
+Moses Lake School District operates the school.

 The current principal is Sheila Kries.

+The district (of which this is the sole comprehensive high school) includes Moses Lake, Cascade Valley, Moses Lake North, and Wheeler.

 Demographics

 42% of those who attend the high school are white, while 51.4% are Hispanic.
 1.4% are black, 1.2% are Asian or Pacific Islander, 0.2% are American Indian or Alaska native, and 3.6% are of two or more races.